ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 While I wait another couple months for the data to pour in, I decided that being able to classify audio events could greatly increase the accuracy and capabilities of the dog-sitter.

-In the last post I developed [complicated flowcharts]({{ site.url }}/2020/07/20/maple-intro/#praise) to determine when the dog-sitter should intervene with pre-recorded audio that either praises or scolds the dog.
+In the last post I [developed flowcharts]({{ site.url }}/2020/07/20/maple-intro/#praise) to determine when the dog-sitter should intervene with pre-recorded audio that either praises or scolds the dog.
 The logic relied on the assumption that **loud is bad and quiet is good**.
-Yet if I could classify each audio event, I could step away from this one dimensional paradigm and begin developing more nuanced respones that understand the sentiment of the audio.
+Yet if I could classify each audio event, I could step away from this one dimensional paradigm and begin developing more nuanced responses that understand the sentiment of the audio.

 For example, whining could trigger a console response.
 Playing could trigger an encouragement response.
 Implementing this with the old paradigm would be impossible, because whining and playing produce similar levels of noise.